adrienabbey/REALLY-kinda-BAD-IDLE-GAME-Just-Kidding-The-Prequel-II/docs/journals/MuhammedsJournal/Brainstorming-Ideas.md

 23. Characters stats can be tied to other things in the game, such as harvesting speed being affected by the player's muscle stat.
 Stats can be upgarded through experience gained through the activities the stat affects, such as harvesting increasing the player's muscle experience bar by a small increment.
 Equipment will affect stats by whole numbers when the equipment level is increased, while activities will increase the stat by whole numbers when the experience bar reaches it maximum, then the experience bar is reset.

 24. Explore the concept of making the starting character a vagaboud or wanderer who hasn't fully realized or gained a full udnerstanding of his humanity or the human condition as a whole.
 Look into making the starter character a disclaimer board, with googley eyes, just so the player knows they are the discliamer board.

+25. During the story phase of the gamein the "Conquest" tab the player will unlock each new area by reaching a certain in-game level.
+For example lvl 1 unlock the 1st area, lvl 10 the 2nd, lvl 20 the 3rd, and so on.
+The player can infinitely idly do combat in any level, so theoretically it would be possible for the player level jump to 50 by grinding in the 1st area for example and skip the previous areas along with their stories, but this will be discouraged by making levels get exponentially harder to progress while defeating lower level enemies, and making is so that the player can only progress at a reasonable pace by defeating enemies around their level.